Are there ‘best protein powders’ for men vs. women? A guide to choosing yours

 Specially formulated protein blends for men's health

-• For hormonal balance in men – particularly healthy testosterone levels – zinc, magnesium and/or vitamin D in protein powder blends may provide support (21,22,23).
+For hormonal balance in men, consuming adequate zinc, magnesium and/or vitamin D can provide support, particularly for testosterone levels (21,22,23).
 Some protein sources naturally contain zinc and magnesium – such as whey (24) – and some are blended with ingredients that contain these vitamins, such as cacao for zinc or bananas for magnesium.

-• Cardiovascular disease mortality is higher in male populations (25), making heart health important for men of all ages.
-Protein powder blends with omega-3 fatty acids and fibre may help with cholesterol levels (26,27) and contribute to lowering the risk of heart disease – though there has been no research into a confirmed link here yet.
-These nutrients can, however, be found naturally in protein powders such as whey (28) and hemp (29).
+Cardiovascular disease mortality is higher in male populations (25), making heart health important for men of all ages.
+Consuming omega-3 fatty acids and fibre may help with cholesterol levels (26,27) and contribute to lowering the risk of heart disease.
+These nutrients can be found naturally in some protein powders such as whey (28) and hemp (29).

 Taste and texture